EbiScott/EbiScott/README.md

-                                      Hi There, 👋 I'm Eworitse Ebinum Egbejule I'm a sophomore studying Information and communication engineering who loves working with new technology
+                                      Hi There, 👋 I'm Eworitse Ebinum Egbejule I'm studying Information and communication engineering who loves working with new technology

 -- 🔨 I'm currently working on building projects for my portfolio

--- 🔭 I'm currently learning Graphical user interfaces with Guizero, Back-ck-end development with Meta on Coursera
+-- 🔭 I'm currently learning Back-end development with Meta on Coursera

 -- 🌱 I'm looking to learn more about building robots with python

 -- 📪 You can reach me at egbejuleeworitse@gmail.com

--- 🏫 Currently studying Information and communication engineering at Covenant University

--- ⚡️ Fun Fact: I read too many light novels than is healthy🌚